jayahariv/work/README.md

 - for customize to use by others.

 ## Notes
-This is currently in development, so I wouldn't recomment you to try the release builds.
+This is currently in development, so I wouldn't recommend you to try the release builds.
 Mostly they will not be stable.